Bryce-3D/My-Codeforces-Codes/README.md

 # My-Codeforces-Codes
-This is essentially a repository for all my Codeforces codes cause the files are getting really messy in my laptop
+This is a repository to store all my Codeforces codes in a more organized manner.

+There is a chance that some of my older submissions are not here, but everything after the creation of this repository should be here.

 Here is a link to my codeforces account [Bryce3D](https://codeforces.com/profile/Bryce3D)